devenspear/deven-cryptodash-1.3/README.md

 ---

-Built with ❤️ using Next.js and modern web technologies. # Environment variables configured for production
+Built by Deven using ClaudeAI # Environment variables configured for production